Maria7F/TLC-trip-record-data/README.md

 * display most drop off zone
 * correlation of the taxi price with the distance trip
 * visualize the highest and lowest choosen company in per day and the pickup and drop off zone on 2019-10
+* visualize which is the most shared or singlr rides
+* is the price differ between taxi and other companies?

 #### Data Description: